halfer/spiderling-utils/README.md

 * Add option to see servers being terminated at the end of the tests, as a helpful visual reassurance
 * If there is no docroot _or_ a router script, throw an error - at least one is required
+* Test that the server start script, the router script and the docroot may contain spaces
 * Fix missing test to turn off logging
 * Test file existence exceptions in Server class
 * Can we have a simple automatic path for PID files (e.g. /tmp/spiderling/127.0.0.1_8090.pid)?